 It’s not just the parodists whose practice goes back to the medieval period.
 As we have seen, there was a medieval, renaissance and baroque tradition of re-using a melody, and this same tradition continues today, though not always acknowledged.
 Some choice examples (with video links so you can hear for yourself): It’s Now or Never, Elvis Presley’s hit of 1960, used the melody of the Italian song of 1898, O Sole mio; the bass line and guitar chops of The Beatles’ 1966 song, Tax Man, was used by The Jam for their 1980 single, Start!; former Beatle George Harrison’s 1970 song, My Sweet Lord, used the tune of Ronnie Mack’s song, He’s So Fine, a hit in 1963 for The Chiffons; Bob Dylan’s Dream from his Freewheelin’ album, 1963, like many of his songs in this period, takes its melody from a traditional English song, in this case the 19th century ballad of Lord Franklin; I Love To Boogie, a chart contender in 1976 for Marc Bolan and T.Rex, lifted its common-enough rhythm and blues chord structure but also its vocal line wholesale from Webb Pierce’s Teenage Boogie of 1956; and the riff of Marc Bolan’s 1971 T. Rex song, Get It On, was posthumously lifted by Oasis in 1996 for their Cigarettes and Alcohol.
 Such borrowing now extends to widepread sampling, such as the bass line in Queen & David Bowie’s Under Pressure (1982) re-used in Vanilla Ice’s Ice Ice Baby (1991), and the linking melody in ABBA’s Gimmie!
 Gimmie!
 Gimmie!
 (1979) redeployed in Madonna’s Hung Up (2005).

 This free use of available material follows in the footsteps of early music borrowing.
 Kalenda maya (May day), a song by the 12th century troubadour, Raimbaut de Vaqueiras, was reputedly set to a dance melody he heard at court in Italy, and the same tune was used for an anonymous trouvère song, Souvent souspire mon cuer (Often sighs my heart), in a 14th century manuscript.
-In the medieval, renaissance and baroque periods, musical borrowing was everywhere, to the point that, in the days before copyright, there was no distinction between crediting a composer either for an arrangement or an original composition.
+In the medieval, renaissance and baroque periods, musical borrowing was everywhere, to the point that, in the days before copyright (first enshrined in law in 1710), there was no distinction between crediting a composer either for an arrangement or an original composition.
 When, for example, lutenist John Dowland composed variations on the aforementioned broadside ballad tune, Fortune my foe, in the early 17th century (in the lute ms., Dd.4.22, c.
 1615, pictured above right), it was the norm when it was credited as fortune by Jo: Dowland, rather than the more credit-conscious ‘variations by John Dowland on the anonymous broadside ballad tune, Fortune my foe’.
 In the 17th and 18th centuries, John Playford’s popular series of dance instructions, The Dancing Master, reused broadside ballad melodies and the tunes of theatrical songs for his new dances without comment or credit.

 This has a practical application for modern performers of early music.
 There are many medieval, renaissance and baroque song words lacking melodies, and song melodies for which no lyrics survive.
 For obvious reasons of seeking broad historical and musical authenticity, there are not many willing to write new melodies for orphaned words, and it would be hard to imagine why anyone would write new words for an orphaned melody.
 As we have seen, there is a third way, more musically economical and more historically justifiable: fitting the lyric of one song without a melody to the tune of another of the same milieu, with or without existing words.
 This practice would be no different to reusing a tune you have heard and liked, as Raimbaut de Vaqueiras did with Kalenda maya in the 12th century; or having songs with two contrasting sets of words, such as Sumer is icumen in / Perspice Christicola in the 13th century; or the constant reuse of established tunes to fit new words by the broadside lyricists of the 17th century.